-The 2023 Psychodrama Training Program commences in March.
+The 2026 Psychodrama Training Program in Sydney commences in February.

 Please ensure you are on the mailing list to get further information about the program as soon as it becomes available.